-How do people cope when they’re diagnosed with a terminal illness?
-Many struggle with how their impending death will impact their loved ones or how they will use their remaining time.
-Death and dying experts report that talking with someone else who has a terminal illness can be very helpful in any stage of illness.1 A therapist can also help guide the patient and their family through grief.
+Many people dealing with terminal illnesses struggle with how their impending death will impact their loved ones or how they will use their remaining time.
+Talking with someone else who has a terminal illness can be very helpful in any stage of illness, and a therapist can also help guide the patient and their family through grief.1

-How You Might Feel When Dealing With Terminal Illness
+How You Might Feel After a Terminal Diagnosis

-When trying to cope with a terminal illness, whether you’re sick or someone you love is sick, a flood of emotions will arise, including denial, helplessness, frustration, and fear.
+When you or a loved one is diagnosed with a terminal illness, a flood of emotions will arise, including denial, helplessness, frustration, and fear.
 Even with the support of health practitioners, family, and friends, you may still feel alone.

-Emotions you may feel if coping with terminal illness include:2
+Emotions you may feel with a terminal illness include:2

 - Shock